 Ironically, after all of the political machinations 1914 – 1922 and beyond, the Jewish homeland was to become established, under great and continuing duress, from the Mediterranean Sea to the Jordan River.

-Nevertheless, in 1922, there seemed to be enough room for the Jews in what was now left of Palestine, the actual land which became Israel in 1948, stretching from the Jordan River to the Mediterranean sea.
-The total numbers of all cultures in the new and reduced version of Palestine, according to a British census in 1922, came to less than a million people.
-About 800,000 of these were Arabs, who were intended to co-exist with the Jews, as twice that number do today.
+The total numbers of all cultures in reduced version of the projected site of the new state of Israel, according to a British census in 1922, came to less than a million people.
+About 800,000 of these were Arabs, who were intended to co-exist with the Jews – as twice that number do today.
 And there were about 30 people per square kilometer.

 In the same area which is Israel today, there are around 360 people per square kilometer and, as we shall see, this demographic has repercussions for the future planning of Israel.

 The Arabs were unsuccessful in defeating the new state of Israel, and between February and July 1949 various armistice agreements were signed between Israel and the surrounding Arab countries.
-At the time of the armistice, Jordan occupied a large area of the new Israeli state, which had existed for about a year; that is, Jordan occupied the regions known as Judea and Samaria, which they chose to re-name ‘the west bank’ of the Jordan River.
-This is a vague, geographical term, and I think they would have been more credible keeping the names Judea and Samaria.
+At the time of the armistice, Jordan occupied a large area of the new Israeli state, which had existed for about a year; that is, Jordan occupied the regions known as Judea and Samaria, which they chose to re-name ‘the west bank’ [of the Jordan River].

 Seen on a map today, the area of Israel referred to as ‘The West Bank’ looks like what it became in 1950, an untidy extension of the country of Jordan, who had decided to annex what they had occupied.